abhiroyg/scrape-anime/README.md

     1. Also give provision to multi-select episodes and download them.
     1. If multi-selected from different anime, ask if they want to download entire series for each of them or just the episodes.
+    1. Will the results returned have the sub/dub/raw/preview information ?
+If not, can we get it by other means ?

 1. Give provision to notify whenever there is a new anime.
 And if interested, to start downloading them whenever a new episode is available.